 When to Visit Placencia Belize

-The months of February, March, April and May offer the most enjoyable weather of the year.
-August and September weather is can be wonderful for fishing, snorkeling and diving.
-The balmy temperatures in November, December and January are also ideal in the Placencia Peninsula.
-Visit during those winter months for a great escape from frigid temperatures in North American and Europe.
+The months of February, March, April, and May offer the most enjoyable weather of the year.
+August and September weather can be wonderful for fishing, snorkeling, and diving.
+The balmy temperatures in November, December, and January are also ideal in the Placencia Peninsula.
+Visit during those winter months for a great escape from frigid temperatures in North America and Europe.

 Location, Location, Location

 Seasons are defined in terms of precipitation, with marked wet and dry times of year.
 The rainy season lasts from May to November and the dry season from February to April or May.
-There is also a “little dry” in July or August, when rain is scarce for a few weeks.
+There is also a “little dry” in July or August when rain is scarce for a few weeks.
 Total rainfall per year is on the order of 400cm (160in) per year.
 Some of this precipitation comes from hurricanes and tropical storms, which are sometimes a problem along the coast of Belize.
 The country is fairly far south in the Caribbean, but occasional storms do still land.
-The most recent major hurricane to hit Belize was in 1978, when Hurricane Greta devastated much of the southern coast, including Placencia.
+The latest significant hurricane to impact Belize occurred in 1978, with Hurricane Greta causing widespread destruction along the southern coast, notably in Placencia.